 Document Search: this will give users the ability to be able to search to find specific attachments within Sage.
 Users will only be able to view documents as per their permissions set within Documents Settings.

 Help & User Guide: this will give users the ability to view the Help and User Guide from within Sage.

-There are a number of configuration options within the main DMS Settings.
+There are a number of configuration options within the main Documents Settings.